fommil/fpmortals/manuscript/frontmatter.md

 # Copyleft Notice

-This book is **Libre** and follows the philosophy of [Free Software](https://www.gnu.org/philosophy/free-sw.en.html): you can use this book as you like, you can redistribute this book and you can distribute your own version.
+This book is **Libre** and follows the philosophy of [Free Software](https://www.gnu.org/philosophy/free-sw.en.html): you can use this book as you like, the [source is available](https://github.com/fommil/fp-scala-mortals), you can redistribute this book and you can distribute your own version.
 That means you can print it, photocopy it, e-mail it, upload it to websites, change it, translate it, remix it, delete bits, and draw all over it.
 You can even sell it, although you should agree a royalty share with the author or you'll not be getting an xmas card.

 This book is **Copyleft**: if you change the book and distribute your own version, you must also pass these freedoms to its recipients.